dnaeon/dnaeon.github.io/_posts/2025-06-17-eglot-treesitter-imenu.md

 [![]({{ site.baseurl }}/images/consult-imenu-eglot-imenu.png)]({{ site.baseurl }}/images/consult-imenu-eglot-imenu.png){:.glightbox}

-As you can see the results are nowhere near to what `M-x consult-imenu` displays for Elisp code.
+As you can see the results are nowhere near to what `M-x consult-imenu` (enriched by `marginalia`) displays for Elisp code.

 In this post we will see how to make `M-x consult-imenu` look better when working with Go code (or any other language with `tree-sitter` support).